How Many Edits Does It Take?

 After this round, my manuscript is complete.

 Polish editing is quick and easy.
 This is when you and your find/replace become best friends.
 You search for all the dumb little mistakes that manage to slip through committee, things like double spaces, inverted quotes, and there/their/they’re.
-I keep a running list of common typos that I search and destroy in every final draft.
+I keep a running list of common typos that I search for in every final draft.
 One of my common failings is using “sunk” when I mean “sank.”
 At least one of those bastards will make it through to the end.

 Polish editing should only take a day or two.